waldronmatt/groundwork/docs/repo/SYNCPACK.md

 ## Update Dependencies

-Update dependencies for all packages:
+Update all dependencies for all packages:

 ```bash
 pnpm update:deps